airshipit/airship-in-a-bottle/README.md

 # Airship in a Bottle

-Airship is a new name for the project, formerly known as UCP.
-References to 'UCP' or 'Undercloud Platform' will be corrected in time.

 Airship is a broad integration of several components enabling an automated, resilient Kubernetes-based infrastructure for hosting Helm-deployed containerized workloads.

+Airship is the name for the project formerly known as UCP or the Undercloud Platform.

 To get started, run the following in a fresh Ubuntu 16.04 VM (minimum 4vCPU/20GB RAM/32GB disk).
 This will deploy Airship and Openstack Helm